 Religious fundamentalists are on the rise and that is bad for our societies.
 Most people will agree on this.
 Yet few examine who religious fundamentalists are.
 Obviously, such persons would want to stick to the fundamentals of their religion.
 They want to live a life that is advocated in their holy books and would please their God.
 Now, since religious fundamentalists pose a problem, does it mean that the fundamentals of religions are bad for our societies?
 Let’s look at the three biggest religions:

 Concerning Christianity, fundamentalists believe that God has revealed himself in the Bible and sent his only begotten son to earth to save all mankind.
 They believe in the first commandment: ‘You shall have no other gods before me’.
 Therefore, all humanity has to believe in the God of the Bible and his only son, Jesus Christ.
-Those who do not do so, will end up in hell.
-“Go out into the world”, is a central tenet of the Christian faith and fundamentalists consider it as their duty to convert as many ‘heathens’ as possible to Christianity by whatever means.
+Those who do not do so, will end up in hell for all eternity.
+“Go out into the world, preach to all peoples and baptise”, is a central tenet of the Christian faith (Matthew 28.19, Mark 16.15) and fundamentalists consider it as their duty to convert as many ‘heathens’ as possible to Christianity by whatever means.

-Concerning Islam, fundamentalists believe that Islam is the only true religion and Allah the only true God who wants the whole world to submit to Him.
-Those who do not become Muslims will go to hell.
+Concerning Islam, fundamentalists believe that Islam is the only true religion and Allah the only true God who wants the whole world to submit to Him (Q 8.39).
+Those who do not become Muslims will go to hell for ever.
 It is a central tenet and keeps recurring in the Quran.
-Fundamentalists see it as their duty to make all of humanity accept Islam and take commandments in the Quran like “Strike terror in the hearts of unbelievers” seriously.
+Fundamentalists see it as their duty to ‘cleanse’ the world of unbelievers either by converting or by taking literally verses in the Quran which exhort believers to “smite their necks.”
+(8.12)

 Concerning Hinduism, fundamentalists believe that Brahman (other names are allowed and in use) is the one true ‘God’.
 However, Brahman is not a personal God who saves those who believe in Him and damns all others.
 Rather, Brahman is the most subtle conscious essence that permeates everything and everyone, never mind, which religion he follows or whether he is an atheist.
 “Atman is Brahman” or “one’s own Self is the Divine”, the Vedas proclaim.

-So we have a situation in the world where Christianity and Islam, each one over a billion strong, rival with each other: “Our God alone is true!
+So we have a situation in the world where Christianity and Islam, each one about two billion strong, rival with each other: “Our God alone is true!
 If you don’t believe it, you go to hell.”
 And the other group counters, “No. Our God alone is true!
 And if you don’t believe it you go to hell.”

 One could laugh it off if it were not so serious.
 Fundamentalists stick to this belief – and unfortunately, the official clergy of both religions uphold it, as well.
 It is naturally a cause for great friction in the world.